Below Her Mouth: Plot

-Although Jasmine rejects Dallas once again while on her way to work, seeing a naked woman model for her soon awakens a lust for Jasmine that makes her finally admit defeat and agrees to have one date with Dallas.
-In a bar, Dallas tries to get intimate with Jasmine, who despite her best attempts to resist, finally succumbs and makes out with Dallas in an alleyway but then asks Dallas to take her somewhere else once she sees a garbageman near them.
-Dallas takes Jasmine back to her apartment where the two engage in passionate sex and end up climaxing together, after which Jasmine starts to cry after realizing she has cheated on her fiancé, but is soon comforted by Dallas.
-After waking up in the morning, Jasmine receives a call from Rile and while initially feeling guilty, decides not to tell him what has happened.
+After waking up in the morning, Jasmine realises again what had happened last night.
+She sees around the room to find her and Dallas’ clothes lying around in the room, but Dallas is nowhere to be found.
+A distressed Jasmine gets a call from Rile and while initially feeling guilty, decides not to tell him what has happened.
+Dallas arrives and Jasmine hangs up the call shortly after.
 After hanging up, Dallas and Jasmine start to get to know each other more with Dallas telling her how she became a roofer and Jasmine revealing that she once had feelings for another girl when she was younger, but decided not to pursue this after her mother found out.
 While spending the day together, Jasmine reveals how she once had an amazing opportunity in her career, but turned it down as it would have required her to move; she had sacrificed it for Rile who also gained a similar chance with his work, to which Dallas tells her she would have moved with Jasmine if they were in a relationship.